Lynne Lamberg: Awards, honors

 While she was still in college, her factual feature article, "It's All in a Day's Work", won first prize in the local 1962 National Society of Arts and Letters contest.

 In 1986 she was awarded Class AAA first place of the American Academy of Family Physicians in Kansas City, Mo., for "Arthritis: An Encouraging Progress Report", published in Better Homes and Gardens.

 Lamberg was presented the first Writer's Award of the Maryland Psychiatric Society Inc., in 1986, cited "for bringing information about mental health and mental illness to the public through the use of the media".

 She received the 1999 National Alliance on Mental Illness Outstanding Media Award, for "What Are You Going to Do With a 41-Year-Old Man?"

 In 2001 she won the Outstanding Book Award of the American Society of Journalists and Authors, for The Body Clock Guide to Better Health: How to Use Your Body's Natural Clock to Fight Illness and Achieve Maximum Health, co-authored with Michael Smolensky.

 In 2005, she received the National Sleep Foundation Communications' Career Leadership Award for her skill in translating complex scientific concepts and reporting on diverse aspects of sleep medicine for a variety of audiences for more than three decades.

 In 2006, she received the Society for Women's Health Research Excellence in Women's Health Research Journalism Award, for "Risks and Benefits Key to Psychotropic Use During Pregnancy and Postpartum Period".
 The citation said, "Lamberg chronicles the difficult choices mothers and their physicians face regarding the complex risks and benefits of taking psychotropic medications and the impact of that decision on mother and child from conception through breastfeeding."

 In 2016, the National Association of Science Writers gave Lamberg its Diane McGurgan Service Award, for volunteer service as NASW's Book Editor for more than 16 years, producing resources that highlight members' work and provide support for authors.

+Lamberg was the recipient of the Sleep Health Advocate Award of the American Academy of Sleep Medicine in June 2024.